CSEANZ/Blockchain-For-Land-Development-Approvals/readme.md

 # Blockchain for Land Development

-Artefacts from a hack done with the NSW Land Titles Office, the CRC for Spatial Information and CSE
+Artefacts from a hack done with the NSW DFSI Spatial Services, the CRC for Spatial Information and Microsoft Commercial Software Engineering (ANZ).

 ## Overview/Problem Statement